 The Bureau has two basic missions.
-The first is to clean up, in a health threat priority order system, all known petroleum-contaminated sites eligible in one of the four legislative cleanup programs and to ensure that all non-eligible discharges are cleaned up in accordance with Chapter 62-770, FAC.
-The second mission is to reduce or eliminate future discharges to ensure that the State does not suffer a petroleum contamination relapse of the magnitude that was discovered in the late "1980's and early 1990's."
+The first is to clean up, in a health threat priority order system, all known petroleum-contaminated sites eligible in one of the five legislative cleanup programs and to ensure that all non-eligible discharges are cleaned up in accordance with Chapter 62-770, FAC.
+The second mission is to reduce or eliminate future discharges to ensure that the State does not suffer a petroleum contamination relapse of the magnitude that was discovered in the late nineteen eighties and early nineteen nineties.